Blanco (compound)

 Blanco was a compound used primarily by soldiers throughout the British Empire and later the Commonwealth of Nations from 1880 onwards to clean, colour (and thus camouflage), and waterproof their equipment as well as reduce its stiffness.
-It was first used by the British Army to whiten Slade Wallace buckskin leather equipment, and later adapted to coloured versions for use on the 1908 pattern web equipment.
+It was first used by the British Army to whiten Slade–Wallace equipment, and later adapted to coloured versions for use on the 1908 pattern web equipment.
 Blanco was also used on the 1937 pattern web equipment, though in this case it was primarily used for camouflage purposes since fitting instructions now permitted the use of conventional cleaning methods.

 Description

 Blanco was initially developed in the 1880s by the family firm of John Needham Pickering, a Volunteer Force member who believed that the firm (then engaged in producing polishing compounds and rouges for the cutlery industry) could come up with an alternative to the traditional white pipe clay that was being used to whiten Slade Wallace equipment at the time.
 The firm produced a pure white compressed block which, once water was added, could be applied to infantry equipment with a sponge, cloth, or brush.
 The product was initially sold to the local Hillsborough barracks, with the whitening effect being such that the rest of the British military began to adopt it.
 By 1888, the product began being referred to by Joseph Pickering & Sons Ltd's tradename of "Blanco".
 Blanco would take the form of a circular "cake" block throughout its production life, and the method of application (adding water to the block and then rubbing the compound into equipment with a brush) would similarly remain constant.
 When handling ammunition pouches, only the exterior of the pouch was treated with Blanco.
 In Canada, the compound was manufactured under the "Capo" tradename.
 Blanco was not the only cleaning product adopted by the military; for instance, the Mills Equipment Company developed a powdered cleaner for use with its 1908 Pattern Webbing.
 Post-war experimental rectangular waxy blocks became available with greater waterproofing abilities, but after 1954 Joseph Pickering & Sons Ltd introduced a tinned "polish-type" paste product that did not need the addition of water and could be applied directly from the tin.
 The product was now referred to as "Pickering's Web Equipment Renovator", but the colour codes remained the same as for the original block versions.
 Other manufacturers made competing paste products until the 1980s.
 White Blanco continued to be produced in the traditional block form since a satisfactory paste equivalent could not be developed.